opf/openproject/docs/user-guide/notifications/notification-settings/README.md

 > **Info:** Please note that these are natural days and not working days.
 For a work package starting on a Monday, "3 days before" would be Friday.

 You can also choose to receive a recurring notification (every day, every 3 days or every week) for work packages that are overdue.
+A previously unread overdue date alert is replaced by a new one (for example, if you choose to be alerted every 3 days, and ignore that alert for a week, it will still just count as one notification).
 You can stop receiving these alerts by either unchecking this option, or changing the dates of the relevant work packages.

-Date alerts notifications will appear in [Notifications center](../#accessing-in-app-notifications), both in the _Inbox_ and the separate _Date alerts_ sections on the left menu.
+Date alerts notifications appear in [Notification center](../#accessing-in-app-notifications), both in the _Inbox_ and the separate _Date alerts_ sections on the left menu.

+> **Info:** Date alerts are generated once a day at 1am local time.
+Please note that when you set up a date alert, work packages that are due earlier that the duration selected will not generate notifications.
+For example, if you choose to be notified  "3 days before" the finish date, work packages that are due in 2 days at that point in time will not generate a date alert.

 ## Non-participating